EmmettJT/procedural_replay_paper-/README.md

 2. **Download the data file:**

-Download the data file from [this link](#) and move it to the same parent directory as the cloned folder (do not place the data file inside the cloned repo).
+Download the data file from [[this link](https://figshare.com/s/35340aa23920ba25c5a8)], unzip the data and move it to the same parent directory as the cloned folder (do not place the data file inside the cloned repo).

 3. **Navigate to the cloned repository:**